gpbl/react-day-picker/website/docs/api/variables/navigationcontext.md

 The Navigation context shares details about the months being navigated in DayPicker.

-Access this context via the [useNavigation](../functions/usenavigation.md) hook.
+Access this context from the [useNavigation](../functions/usenavigation.md) hook.